 Clinical Studies Need You

 Each medicine or treatment prescribed by doctors today went through the clinical trial process.
-Trials play a critical role in the development of new and better treatments by testing safety and how well they work.
+Trials play a critical role in the development of new and better treatments by testing how safe they are and how well they work.
 But clinical trials and new treatments can’t move forward without the support of participants.

 Across all research, 85 percent of trials face delays and 30 percent never get started because of the chronic shortage of volunteers.
 This means people with Parkinson’s wait longer for better solutions to manage the disease.